 Saha, Subhash (ed.);

-An anthology of Indian Love poetry,
+An anthology of Indian Love poetry

 Prayer books / Firma KLM 1976

-topics: | poetry | india | love | anthology | english
+topics: | poetry | india | romance | anthology | english

 love is the reigning emotion in poetry, and it rarely fails.
 Subhas Saha's anthology while a bit spotty at points (his own efforts are largely mediocre), presents, on the whole, a richer set of likeable poetry than many others.
+Clearly an intense selection, but suffers from production problems (Writer's Workshop).

 Anthologies differ in the mood, period, and cultural landscape they cover.
-Here is a quick review of some anthologies of Indian love poetry, * Tambimuttu's Indian love poems (1967) restricts itself to the ancient and medieval, vestiges of the colonial orientalist. * Subhash Saha's Anthology of Indian love poetry (1976) is focused on modern English poetry.
-Clearly an intense selection, which is quite good but suffers from production problems (Writer's Workshop). * Jerry Pinto and Arundhathi Subramaniam's Confronting love (2005). only modern English poets, focusing on relatively less well-known pieces.
+Here is a quick review of some anthologies of Indian love poetry, * Tambimuttu's Indian love poems (1967) restricts itself to the ancient and medieval, vestiges of the colonial orientalist. * Jerry Pinto and Arundhathi Subramaniam's Confronting love (2005). only modern English poets, focusing on relatively less well-known pieces.
 A great volume to discover new work. * Meena Alexander's Indian love poems (2005) covers the gamut from ancient sanskrit to modern vernacular.
-Undoubtedly the finest both in terms of selection and the small, pocket-worthy getup.
+Undoubtedly the finest both in terms of selection and the small, pocket-worthy getup. * Ashmi Ahluwalia's Writing Love (2010) a selection of modern poets, mostly 21st c.
+Tonight, I recall a lust that stormed as comets crashing clouds, as the helplessness ...

-When you undress, I sit seeing the colours of the clothes you slip over your head or move your legs in lines of light to step out of, I watch you darkly growing towards me, the last glinting of arms and the cupped tense belly.
+p.
+20 When you undress, I sit seeing the colours of the clothes you slip over your head or move your legs in lines of light to step out of, I watch you darkly growing towards me, the last glinting of arms and the cupped tense belly.
 The light curves on your neck, gathering as in a whirlpool, your sinking eyes the ringed flutter of your throat, the hair on your head counting the days of my death.
 I know nothing of love, of the questions you ask I know nothing.
 I know the colours falling from you, the lights caught in your body, the darkness you hold to my coming.
 I come as a child, sinking.

 unbutton your fragrant clothes of sleep and come to me